This post was updated on Jun 8, 2020

 So are you, or are you not ready to start dating again?
 You may be keen to start dating soon after a break-up, but how soon is too soon?
 How long should you wait before dating again?
 Is it bad to date right after a breakup?

 The answer is that there’s no specific timing.
 There is no formula for everyone to follow – like all things at PIVOT – everyone is unique.
-Some individuals would benefit from attending a relationship coaching retreat for singles while others may favor a different approach, such as one-on-one sessions with a relationship coach.
+Some people would benefit from attending a relationship coaching retreat for singles while others may favor a different approach, such as one-on-one sessions with a relationship coach.

 Some people start dating within days of ending their previous relationship.
 Others are lonely but not ready to date and feel like they need to spend the same amount of time being single as they were in their last relationship.

 However, if dating seems too hard now, or you feel anxious at the thought of sitting opposite a stranger and talking about yourself… then you may not be ready to date right now.

 The good news is that it’s not permanent.
 It means you may need to take time to heal first.

 If you’re wondering if you are ready or not to date, here are 7 signs you’re not ready to date: